Willr-hawkins/summit-to-share/README.md

 - __The Footer__

   - The footer is the featured on all three pages, and includes links to the Summit To Share Instagram and the donate page for the sponsored charity.
+  - The links in this section will open in a new tab for a easy navigation experience.
   - On screens of 768px and larger there is also a copyright icon at the left of the footer.

 ![The Footer](https://github.com/Willr-hawkins/summit-to-share/assets/148203271/3a604e4a-07f2-4a47-b076-a30aa902d932)